Machu Picchu

 Day 16: Cusco / Lima

 After breakfast and a final morning at leisure, say goodbye to the Land of the Inca and fly from Cusco back to Lima, connecting to flights home.
-Depending on your flight schedule, optional rooms at the Wyndham Costa del Sol Lima Airport Hotel are available, or join our Upper Amazon Expedition aboard Delfin II.
+Depending on your flight schedule, optional rooms at the Wyndham Costa del Sol Lima Airport Hotel are available, or join the Upper Amazon Expedition aboard Delfin II.

 Meals Included: Breakfast, Lunch